Eku127/DualMap/README.md

 DualMap supports **online** interactive mapping and object navigation in simulation via the [Habitat Data Collector](https://github.com/Eku127/habitat-data-collector).

-Follow the [Online Mapping and Navigation Guide](resources/doc/app_simulation.md) to get started with running DualMap in interactive simulation scenes and to reproduce the navigation results in **Table III** in our paper.
+Follow the [Online Mapping and Navigation Guide](resources/doc/app_simulation.md) to get started with running DualMap in interactive simulation scenes and to reproduce the navigation results (both static and dynamic) in **Table III** in our paper.

 ### 📱 Run with iPhone